lapislang/reference/comments.md

 ## Single line comments

-Single line comments can be placed anywhere in the code; they are prefixed by `//`; anything after the `//` will be considered as part of the comment.
+Single line comments can be placed anywhere in the code; they are prefixed by `//`.
+Anything after `//` will be considered as part of the comment.

 Example: